manuelbl/SwissQRBill.NET/README.md

 - is small and fast
 - is free – even for commecial use (MIT License)
 - is built for .NET Standard 2.0, i.e. it runs with .NET Core 2.0 or higher, .NET Framework 4.6.1 or higher, Mono 5.4 or higher, Universal Windows Platform 10.0.16299 or higher, Xamarin etc.
-- has a single non-Microsoft dependency: Net.Codecrete.QrCodeGenerator
+- core library is light-weight and has a single dependency: Net.Codecrete.QrCodeGenerator
+- enhanced version uses SkiaSharp for PNG file generation
-- available as a [NuGet package](https://www.nuget.org/packages/Codecrete.SwissQRBill.Generator/) (named *Codecrete.SwissQRBill.Generator*)
+- available as a NuGet packages: [core library](https://www.nuget.org/packages/Codecrete.SwissQRBill.Core/) (named *Codecrete.SwissQRBill.Core*) and [enhanced version](https://www.nuget.org/packages/Codecrete.SwissQRBill.Generator/) (named *Codecrete.SwissQRBill.Generator*)

 ## Getting started